Funding Local Causes

 Catch up with our latest news

-Over 40 enthusiastic participants gathered in the picturesque Hertfordshire countryside in Buntingford on a sunny morning on 18 April to raise funds and awareness for a good cause.
-The spring walk was organised by Hertfordshire Community Foundation’s (HCF) Ambassador Henrietta Buxton and graciously hosted by HCF Trustee James Hopkins and his wife Sarah.
+Over 40 enthusiastic participants gathered in the beautiful Hertfordshire countryside at Easneye, Ware on a bright morning on Thursday, 1 May 2025 to raise funds and awareness for a good cause.
+The spring walk was organised by Hertfordshire Community Foundation (HCF) Ambassador Henrietta Buxton and graciously hosted by Henrietta and her husband, Nicholas Buxton, the High Sheriff of Hertfordshire.